shafeehe/IoT-Based-Drinking-Water-Quality-Monitoring-System/README.md

 Contact me for more information on the project `shafeehe :)

-Us, comprising of myself, Sarang T Mahesh, Niranjan S Prasad and Jasir Nufaiz successfully presented and demonstrated before the Project Panel of ECE Dept. Govt.
+Us, comprising of myself, Sarang T Mahesh, Niranjan S Prasad and Jasir Nufaiz have successfully presented and demonstrated before the Project Panel of ECE Dept. Govt.
 Engineering College Kannur.